 - Suspension system with high cross axis rejection

-- Broadband data with high frequency response extending to 150 Hz
+- Broadband data with a high frequency response extending to 150 Hz

 - Automatic self-installation and zeroing for quick installation